atulrautray/flask-app/readme.md

 ## Testing

-* The Flask app's functionality is tested by the test.py file (in docker-files directory) before the docker image is built.
+* The Flask app's functionality is tested by the test.py file before the docker image is built.
 The test.py does not need the Flask server to be running, it directly tests the functions in the app.
 No HTTP requests are made.

 * To test the server manually, the IP can be found using the following command (flask-app and minikube should be running). curl requests can be sent to this IP to verify that app is running.
 ```